logisticsmod/Ets2-Telemetry-Library/README.md

 ```

 inside of a timer tick event so we can change how often the information in the form is updated by changing the Interval of the timer.
+#License
+This Code is released under the Mit License